Absorption and analysis of unbound quantum particles -- one by one: Theory

 The resulting equations of motion constitute a hierarchy of $n$-particle sub-systems, with $n=N,N-1,\cdots, 1, 0$.
 The evolution of the $n$-particle sub-system is governed by the master equation

 where the source term

-For an initial $N$-particle state, there is no source term and Eq.~(\ref{TDLE_nPart}) reduces to Eq.~(\ref{TDvNE}), which, for a pure state, is equivalent to the Schr{\"o}dinger equation, Eq.~(\ref{TDSE}).
-As the first particle undergoes absorption at a certain probability, the source term, Eq.~(\ref{SourceTerm}), populates the $(N-1)$-particle sub-system in a manner which ensures that the total population of the $N$ and the $(N-1)$-particle remains unity in sum.
+For an initial $N$-particle state, there is no source term and Eq.~(\ref{TDLE_nPart}) reduces to Eq.~(\ref{TDvNE}), which, for a pure state, is equivalent to thenon-Hermitian Schr{\"o}dinger equation, Eq.~(\ref{TDSE}).
+As the first particle undergoes absorption at a certain probability, the source term in Eq.~(\ref{SourceTerm}) restores the other particles by populating an $(N-1)$-particle sub-system in a manner which ensures that the total population of the $N$ and the $(N-1)$-particle remains unity in sum.
 As yet another particle is absorbed, also the $(N-2)$-particle density matrix is populated -- and so on.
 This way, one may, e.g., distinguish between single and double ionization probabilities of atoms without resorting to many-body scattering states nor numerical domains extending far into the asymptotic region~\cite{Selsto2011}.

 As a particle is removed from the $n$-particle sub-system, $\rho_n$, by the absorber, it may be analyzed completely analogously to Eq.~(\ref{ExpectationValueRemovedSinglePart}) by simply replacing $N$ by $n$ in the equation.
 In doing so, we must, however, take some care in order to avoid double counting.